- Coronary artery disease (narrowing of the arteries)

-Cardiovascular disease is the leading cause of death for both men and women in the U.S. It is important to learn about your heart to help prevent heart disease.
-And, if you have cardiovascular disease, you can live a healthier, more active life by learning about your disease and treatments and by becoming an active participant in your care.
+It’s the leading cause of death in the U.S. It’s important to learn about your heart to help prevent it.
+If you have it, you can live a healthier, more active life by learning about your disease and taking care of yourself.

 Coronary Artery Disease

-The term "heart failure" can be frightening.
-It does not mean the heart has "failed" or stopped working.
-It means the heart does not pump as well as it should.
-This then leads to salt and water retention, causing swelling and shortness of breath.
-The swelling and shortness of breath are the primary symptoms of heart failure.
+The term can be frightening.
+It doesn’t mean the heart has "failed," or stopped working.
+It means the heart doesn’t pump as well as it should.
+This will cause you to retain salt and water, which will give you swelling and shortness of breath.

-Heart failure is a major health problem in the U.S., affecting nearly 5 million Americans.
-About 550,000 people are diagnosed with heart failure each year.
-It is the leading cause of hospitalization in people older than 65.
+Heart failure is a major health problem in the U.S., affecting more than 6.5 million Americans.
+It is the leading cause of hospitalization in people older than age 65.